ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/migration/5_application_porting.md

 ## x86 intrinsics porting

-To port the AVX intrinsics, we'll use SIMD Everywhere ([SIMDe](https://github.com/simd-everywhere/simde)).
-By using SIMDe we can keep the AVX intrinsics in the source code as the intrinsics will be interpreted to NEON instructions.
-Start by cloning the SIMDe repository.
+To port the AVX intrinsics, you can use SIMD Everywhere ([SIMDe](https://github.com/simd-everywhere/simde)).
+By using SIMDe you can keep the AVX intrinsics in the source code and the intrinsics will be replaced by NEON instructions.

+Start by cloning the SIMDe repository:

 ```bash
 git clone https://github.com/simd-everywhere/simde.git
 ```

-We wish to make the following changes to `CMakeLists.txt`.
+Here are the changes required in `CMakeLists.txt`:

 ```output
 # Add SIMDe options
 include_directories(../simde)